Zordanppp/Management-grid-elements/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Project in ReactJS and TypeScript
+## Project in ReactJS and TypeScript with study purpose

+### Objectives:
+#### improving knowledge about:
+- Grid layout
+- Flex layout
+- State management
+- Form management
+- Search by text feature

 This project is serving me as a study to improve the state management skills and elements on screen.